 (ii) Not consistent with the requirements of the CGP after this review, the District shall provide a written notice of such inconsistency to the developer or such developer’s designee.
 This notice shall include a list of all remaining SWPCP deficiencies and any explanatory comments as appropriate.

-(d) In the event the District determines after review of the Revised SWPCP in accordance with subsection (c), above, that the Revised SWPCP remains inconsistent with the requirements of the Construction General Permit, and the developer resubmits its Revised SWPCP within 180 calendar days of the District’s original determination of inconsistency, the resubmitted Revised SWPCP shall be considered a Resubmission.
-As such, the resubmitted Revised SWPCP shall be reviewed by the District in accordance with the timeframes set forth in Section I.B., and other applicable sections of this document, and the fee shall be in accordance with Section II, below, and the Resubmission Fee in Exhibit 1.
+(d) In the event the District determines after review of the Revised SWPCP in accordance with subsection (c), above, that the Revised SWPCP remains inconsistent with the requirements of the Construction General Permit, the developer shall continue to resubmit a Revised SWPCP in accordance with subsection (c), above, until such time as the District determines that the SWPCP is consistent with the requirements of the Construction General Permit and issues an affirmative determination notice.
+As such, the resubmitted Revised SWPCP shall be reviewed by the District in accordance with the timeframes set forth in Section II.B., and other applicable sections of this document, and the fee shall remain in accordance with the Fee Schedule in Exhibit 1.

-(e) In the event the District determines after review of the Revised SWPCP in accordance with subsection (c), above, that the Revised SWPCP remains inconsistent with the requirements of the Construction General Permit, and the developer resubmits its Revised SWPCP more than 180 calendar days after the District’s original determination of inconsistency, the resubmitted Revised SWPCP shall be considered a new submission.
-The newly submitted Revised SWPCP shall be reviewed by the District in accordance with the timeframes set forth in Section I.B., and other applicable sections of this document, and the fee shall be in accordance with Section II, below, and the SWPCP Review Fee in Exhibit 1.

-(f) Revisions to a SWPCP subsequent to the District’s prior approval of developer’s SWPCP
+(e) Revisions to a SWPCP subsequent to the District’s prior approval of developer’s SWPCP

-(i) In the event the developer revises a SWPCP after the District has determined that the developer’s SWPCP, prior to this revision, was consistent with the requirements of the Construction General Permit, and the developer submits the revised SWPCP to the District for review within 180 calendar days of the District’s original determination of consistency, the SWPCP shall be considered a Post-Approval Resubmission.
-As a Post-Approval Resubmission, the SWPCP shall be reviewed by the District in accordance with the timeframes set forth in Section I.B., and other applicable sections of this document, and the fee shall be in accordance with Section II, below, and the Post-Approval Resubmission Fee in Exhibit 1.
+In the event the developer revises a SWPCP after the District has determined that the developer’s SWPCP, prior to this revision, was consistent with the requirements of the Construction General Permit, the SWPCP shall be considered a Post-Approval Resubmission.
+In such a case, the District shall review the SWPCP in accordance with the timeframes set forth in Section II.B., and other applicable sections of this document, and the fee shall be in accordance with the Fee Schedule in Exhibit 1.

-(ii) In the event the developer revises a SWPCP after the District has determined that the developer’s SWPCP, prior to this revision, was consistent with the requirements of the Construction General Permit, and the developer submits the revised SWPCP to the District for review more than 180 calendar days after the District’s original determination of consistency, the SWPCP shall be considered a new submission.
-The newly submitted SWPCP shall be reviewed by the District in accordance with the timeframes set forth in Section I.B., and other applicable sections of this document, and the fee shall be in accordance with Section II, below, and the SWPCP Review Fee in Exhibit 1.

 B. Plan Review Timeframes

-The District shall review a new submission of a SWPCP submitted by a developer or such developer’s designee and provide review comments within thirty (30) calendar days of the date of a complete submission as specified in Section I.A.1.(c).
+The District shall review a new submission of a SWPCP submitted by a developer or such developer’s designee and provide review comments or issue an affirmative determination notice within thirty (30) calendar days of the date of a complete submission as specified in Section II.A.1.